 Create a market through increased supply.
 Any market needs both supply and demand, and we’re missing almost 500,000 units from our supply.
 We have to build at scale.

 Preserve our communities.
 We do not need to disturb any community or their culture to build what we need to create a real housing market.
 Keep people in their homes, protect tenants, and preserve existing inventory.

 Build ethically, responsibly, and quickly.
 The long-awaited 10-year re-zoning process in LA needs to be done within 18 months.
 We need guidelines for the 21st century, not 1946.
 We need incentives, not mandates; opportunities, not over-regulation.
-We need sensible, permanent affordable housing in mixed-income level communities; we need to preserve single-family neighborhoods while leaning into commercial and high-density opportunities.
+We need sensible, permanent affordable housing in mixed-income level communities; we need to preserve historic single-family neighborhoods while leaning into commercial and high-density opportunities.

 Crime: Build a more just system while protecting citizens and reducing crime.